search Where Thought Leaders go for Growth

 This step consists of defining the nature of each task or idea:

-• is the idea "actionable", in other words, can you link an action to each idea?
+• Is the idea "actionable", in other words, can you link an action to each idea?

-• is that action a priority?
+• Is that action a priority?

 ❌ If the answer is no :

-• remove it: take no future actions,
+• Remove it: take no future actions,

-• archive it: file the task for future reference in a specific folder or with a reminder in your calendar.
+• Archive it: file the task for future reference in a specific folder or with a reminder in your calendar.

 ✅ If the answer is yes:

-• is there only one action?
+• Is there only one action?

-• are you responsible for it?
+• Are you responsible for it?

-• can you complete this task in less than 2 minutes?
+• Can you complete this task in less than 2 minutes?

 If you’ve answered YES to all these questions, then you should complete the task immediately.
-If you’ve answered NO to them, then you should continue to the next step.

 💡Here are some rules that you should remember :

-• start with the first topic,
+• Start with the first topic,

-• analyze one subject at a time,
+• Analyze one subject at a time,

-• once you have started completing a task, you can not send it back to the collection system (see step 1).
+• Once you have started completing a task, you can not send it back to the collection system (see step 1).

 Step 3: Organize tasks